 To manage cyber risk in the electric power supply chain, consider starting by engaging the supply chain procurement function.
 It’s often helpful to get everyone in the same room and focus on good governance.
 Address procurement language and obtain reliable supplier assessments and cyber risk intelligence.
 Focus on the larger vendors first and drop those you aren’t using.
 Understand risks that can “walk past” controls, such as supply chain firmware updates.
 Perform business analyses and business planning for resilience in case an attack succeeds.

 When it comes to evaluating potential suppliers, a key goal should be to understand the supplier’s maturity and security processes for connected products and services.
-Companies can conduct vendor risk assessments and gather ongoing intelligence themselves or through specialized cybersecurity firms and consultants.
+Companies can conduct vendor risk assessments and gather ongoing intelligence themselves or through specialised cybersecurity firms and consultants.

-There are many other measures that power companies can implement to enhance procurement practices.
-An increasingly common practice is to require a software bill of materials, or composition analysis, which tracks the software components in a system across the supply chain to reveal any potential issues.
+There are many other measures that power companies can implement to enhance procurement practises.
+An increasingly common practise is to require a software bill of materials, or composition analysis, which tracks the software components in a system across the supply chain to reveal any potential issues.
 Such procurement language generally mandates disclosure of commercial and open-source, third-party software components as well as any defects listed in public reference databases.31

-Consider engaging with industry peers and government agencies working to reduce cyber risk in the power sector locally, nationally, regionally, and globally.
+Consider engaging with industry peers and government agencies working to reduce cyber risk in the power sector locally, nationally, regionally and globally.
 Get involved with national and international standards-setting efforts or join initiatives to establish common frameworks for reducing cyber risk globally.
 Collaborate with peers and government agencies to exchange intelligence on threats and vulnerabilities.
-Participate in local, national, and global cybersecurity drills, such as the North American Electric Reliability Corporation’s (NERC’s) GridEx or the EIS Council’s transnational EarthEx exercise.32 Finally, keep abreast of innovative technologies and processes being developed to manage cyber risk.
+Participate in local, national and global cybersecurity drills, such as the North American Electric Reliability Corporation’s (NERC’s) GridEx or the EIS Council’s transnational EarthEx exercise.32 Finally, keep abreast of innovative technologies and processes being developed to manage cyber risk.

-To get involved in global standards-setting, reach out to organizations such as the International Society for Automation and the International Electrotechnical Commission, which has established the IEC-62443 series of multi-industry cybersecurity standards for industrial automation and control systems (IACS).33 A set of commonly accepted OT standards is being developed because while most IT systems allow the user to deploy a wide variety of software, OT devices and systems may not be compatible with other software systems.
+To get involved in global standards-setting, reach out to organisations such as the International Society for Automation and the International Electrotechnical Commission, which has established the IEC-62443 series of multi-industry cybersecurity standards for industrial automation and control systems (IACS).33 A set of commonly accepted OT standards is being developed because while most IT systems allow the user to deploy a wide variety of software, OT devices and systems may not be compatible with other software systems.
 These standards will apply to hardware and software systems such as SCADA, networked electronic sensing, and monitoring and diagnostic systems, as well as associated internal human, network, or machine interfaces.34

 The North American Electric Reliability Corporation’s Critical Infrastructure Protection (NERC-CIP) reliability standards have put the power sector at the forefront in establishing regulations to reduce cyber risk.
-NERC-CIP standards became a legal requirement for bulk electric system (BES) owners, operators, and users in 2007.
+NERC-CIP standards became a legal requirement for bulk electric system (BES) owners, operators and users in 2007.
 In 2018, NERC added a new standard (NERC-CIP 013) and modified two existing standards to address cyber supply chain risk.
 However, NERC-CIP standards apply only to high- and medium-impact BES entities and power companies, and not their suppliers and vendors, or low-impact entities—which leaves additional systems and assets potentially at risk if not addressed.35

-Another option is to join efforts to build comprehensive frameworks to help protect critical hardware, software, and networks from cyberthreats.
-For example, Siemens has joined hands with the Munich Security Conference and other governmental and business partners (including global power companies AES Corporation and Enel SpA) to launch the Charter of Trust initiative.36 The initiative calls for binding rules and standards to ensure cybersecurity and advance digitalization.
-It urges business and trade partners to deploy more robust identification procedures for network access, increase the use of encryption and firewalls, engage in constant monitoring and anti-virus protection, and use international standards, such as IEC 62443.37
+Another option is to join efforts to build comprehensive frameworks to help protect critical hardware, software and networks from cyberthreats.
+For example, Siemens has joined hands with the Munich Security Conference and other governmental and business partners (including global power companies AES Corporation and Enel SpA) to launch the Charter of Trust initiative.36 The initiative calls for binding rules and standards to ensure cybersecurity and advance digitalisation.
+It urges business and trade partners to deploy more robust identification procedures for network access, increase the use of encryption and firewalls, engage in constant monitoring and anti-virus protection and use international standards, such as IEC 62443.37

 Regardless of which cybersecurity framework and certification schemes are adopted, businesses are seeking widespread, or even mandatory, participation among peers globally to avoid any incentives to gain competitive advantage through noncompliance.
 Ultimately, for these efforts to work, customers would need to understand the value of cybersecurity and be willing to pay for it.
 After all, the cost of not securing the grid is likely to be far higher.

 Some countries also have computer security incident response teams and computer emergency response teams for the power sector.
-The US Department of Homeland Security, Department of Energy (DOE), and intelligence agencies are seeking to enhance coordination and accelerate sharing of actionable intelligence on cyberthreats and vulnerabilities with the industry.41
+The US Department of Homeland Security, Department of Energy (DOE) and intelligence agencies are seeking to enhance coordination and accelerate sharing of actionable intelligence on cyberthreats and vulnerabilities with the industry.41

 Beyond government intelligence sources, private cybersecurity consulting firms, often staffed by former intelligence analysts, can provide real-time cyberthreat and vulnerability monitoring to power companies.
 Some also conduct supplier risk assessments and provide ongoing third-party threat intelligence.

 Often described as an automated, distributed ledger, blockchain technology can be used to track a transaction or follow the physical journey of a component through every stage of its life cycle, translating it into a code that provides an accurate and immutable digital record of where it’s been and who may have had access to it.
-To circumvent nearly constant cyberattacks, Estonia has digitized most government operations and put them on a blockchain.42 The technology’s encryption protocols allow data to be re-encrypted faster than hackers can intercept it, thereby providing a virtual safety net that has not so far been hacked.
-Blockchain can make cloud computing more secure as it creates decentralized nodes that contain copies of all data in the ecosystem.
+To circumvent nearly constant cyberattacks, Estonia has digitised most government operations and put them on a blockchain.42 The technology’s encryption protocols allow data to be re-encrypted faster than hackers can intercept it, thereby providing a virtual safety net that has not so far been hacked.
+Blockchain can make cloud computing more secure as it creates decentralised nodes that contain copies of all data in the ecosystem.
 It becomes more difficult to alter any one record, because each exists in multiple locations.

 Researchers are also working on technologies to help prevent cyber incidents, such as those that can decrease the cyberattack surface by enabling secure exchange of cryptographic keys to prevent compromise of critical energy sector data.45 They are also working on tools that could potentially deny any unexpected cyber activity from taking place on an energy delivery system—preventing it from doing anything off-spec—and then changing the control system configuration dynamically, creating a moving target to help prevent reconnaissance and impede attack planning.46 Such tools could be useful to counter threats such as the 2017 Dragonfly or Energetic Bear attacks.

-The power sector cyberthreat landscape is rapidly evolving and expanding, with more frequent attacks, more numerous and varied threat actors, and increasingly sophisticated malware and tools that are more widely available and sometimes indiscriminately deployed.
+The power sector cyberthreat landscape is rapidly evolving and expanding, with more frequent attacks, more numerous and varied threat actors and increasingly sophisticated malware and tools that are more widely available and sometimes indiscriminately deployed.
 Power companies are among the most frequently attacked targets, increasingly by nation-state actors aiming for disruption and even destruction through ICS.
 One of the most challenging vulnerabilities to address is cyber supply chain risk, given the increasingly far-flung and complex nature of the supply chain.
-Cyber supply chain accountability and ownership are not well-defined within companies, most CISOs have no control over their enterprises’ supply chain, and they may have little access to supply chain cyber risk intelligence or visibility into suppliers’ risk management processes.
+Cyber supply chain accountability and ownership are not well-defined within companies, most CISOs have no control over their enterprises’ supply chain and they may have little access to supply chain cyber risk intelligence or visibility into suppliers’ risk management processes.
 Add to that a lack of manpower and the sheer number of suppliers and transactions, and you begin to appreciate the scope of the challenge.
-Most companies are just beginning to make suppliers more aware and accountable, and to demand supplier integrity.
+Most companies are just beginning to make suppliers more aware and accountable and to demand supplier integrity.

 Cyber risk is challenging to address, but companies can start by identifying and mapping critical assets across the extended enterprise; using a cybersecurity maturity model to assess the maturity of the control environment; and building a framework that is secure, vigilant, and resilient.

-After reducing their own cyber risk profiles, power companies can collaborate with peers, governments, suppliers, and other industrial sectors to share intelligence, participate in practice exercises, develop new standards and frameworks, and pilot new technologies.
+After reducing their own cyber risk profiles, power companies can collaborate with peers, governments, suppliers, and other industrial sectors to share intelligence, participate in practise exercises, develop new standards and frameworks, and pilot new technologies.
 New tools are increasingly available, and the capability to monitor networks in real time, discover threats, and address them is also advancing rapidly.
 If electric power companies seize these opportunities, they can reduce risk significantly for themselves, the power sector, and, given the critical nature of the service they provide, society as a whole.

 Investments in security are at an all-time high.
 Yet cyberattacks are still on the rise, both in number and sophistication.
 Technology innovation can vastly accelerate performance, but opens new doors for cyber criminals.
-Learn how you can lead, navigate, and disrupt in a complex cyber landscape.
+Learn how you can lead, navigate and disrupt in a complex cyber landscape.